-DONALD RUBINSTEIN, composer and interdisciplinary artist, made his musical debut at age 25 composing the score for George A. Romero’s cult classic, feature film, Martin.
+DONALD RUBINSTEIN, composer, performer and interdisciplinary artist, made his musical debut at age 25 composing the score for George A. Romero’s cult classic, feature film, Martin.
 It was named one of the “Top 100 Coolest Soundtracks of All Time” by Mojo magazine (2002).
 Since then his work has included 26 CDs of original music, numerous film and television scores, music commissions, three large-scale multi-media performance works, four books of poetry, and a recent directorial spate of 15 short films.

 Fingers, a duet with guitarist Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD A Celebration of the Modern Era, along with Miles Davis, Charlie Parker, Cassandra Wilson, Tony Bennet and Charlie Haden.
 Ain’t Nothin’ Like a Friend, co-written with Ed Harris, was released on the soundtrack for the Harris directed feature film, Appaloosa.
 Rubinstein has also collaborated closely with artists as varied as Terry Allen, Brother Blue, Ra-Kalam Bob Moses and Kiki Smith.